 Richard Beckhard

-Richard Beckhard (1918–1999) was an American organizational theorist, adjunct professor at MIT, and pioneer in the field of organization development.Beckhard co-launched the ''Addison-Wesley Organization Development Series'' and began the ''Organization Development Network'' in 1967.
-His classic work, ''Organization Development: Strategies and Models,'' was published in 1969.
+Richard Beckhard (1918–1999) was an American organizational theorist, adjunct professor at MIT, and researcher in the field of organization development.Beckhard co-launched the ''Addison-Wesley Organization Development Series'' and began the ''Organization Development Network'' in 1967.
+His work, ''Organization Development: Strategies and Models,'' was published in 1969.
 Beckhard was an adjunct professor at the MIT Sloan School of Management from 1963 to 1984.
 He died on December 28, 1999.

 He helped to define organization development as: "an effort (1) planned, (2) organization-wide, (3) managed from the top, to (4) increase organization effectiveness and health through (5) planned interventions in the organization's 'processes', using behavioural-science knowledge".
 He was the first to coin the practical precept for decision-makers: "let it happen; [if not] help it happen; [if not] make it happen!"
 Through the Organization Development Network and The Gestalt Institute of Cleveland in the United States and The Professional Development Institute PDI Inc. in Canada, Richard Beckhard shared this precept, for over thirty years, with managers and executives in business and governments.
 Together with David Gleicher, he is credited with developing a Formula for Change.
 The formula proposes that the combination of organisational dissatisfaction, vision for the future and the possibility of immediate, tactical action must be stronger than the resistance within the organisation in order for meaningful change to occur.